2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 Mile 13 to the Finish: Take Me Home

-While there are still minor ups and downs, particularly at Bethesda Fountain (about 400M from the finish), I think you can start your kick whenever you're ready.
+While there are still minor ups and downs, particularly at Bethesda Fountain (about 400M from the finish), we think you can start your kick whenever you're ready.
 The only thing left will be to cross that finish line!

 Photo Ops